Planning for retirement is a personal thing

 Picture your lifestyle in retirement and start planning today

 Retirement is a chance to do what you want—so what do you want to do?
 Once you have a good idea of what your retirement will look like, think about the details that will make it just right and put together a plan that helps you achieve it.

 1 “This Is Where Americans Actually Want to Retire,” Yahoo!
 Finance, October 2019.
-2 John Hancock’s financial stress survey, John Hancock and Greenwald & Associates, June 2019.
+2 John Hancock’s financial stress survey, John Hancock, Greenwald & Associates, June 2019.
 A survey of more than 3,500 workers to learn more about individual stress levels, their causes and effects, and strategies for relief.
 3 "Retirement Confidence Survey Summary Report," Employee Benefit Research Institute, April 2019.
-4 “Where Retirees are Moving—2020 Edition” Yahoo!
+4 “Where Retirees Are Moving—2020 Edition” Yahoo!
 Finance, March 2020.
 5 “Health Care Costs in Retirement,” annuity.org, 2019.